tanishqbololu/NLP-Text-Analysis-App/README.md

 # NLP-Text-Analysis-App

-Here’s a simple README file template for your project:

----

-# NLP Text Analysis Application

 An interactive **Streamlit** application for performing **Natural Language Processing (NLP)** tasks.
 This app allows users to analyze text by generating various tokenizations, n-grams, and a word cloud visualization to understand the structure and frequency of words in the input text.

 ## Features